Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 Kumamoto is known for its delicious ramen, which is characterized by its thick, chewy noodles and rich tonkatsu (pork bone) broth.

-The broth is made by simmering pork bones for hours until they release their flavor and nutrients, resulting in a creamy, umami-rich soup.
+The broth is made by simmering pork bones for hours until they release their flavour and nutrients, resulting in a creamy, umami-rich soup.

 The noodles are also unique, with a firm texture that pairs perfectly with the broth.